23 / 01 / 2020

 There is a saying that people fear what they don’t know, and so because we don’t take the time to learn about these creatures, we fear and therefore kill them on-site.

-This project involves the development of a modular device that will accommodate two hymenoptera species – Apis Mellifera (European honey bee) and Myrmica Rubra (European fire ant), within a park landscape of the Coventry city urban environment.
-A test prototype of the modular device will then be built, which, rather than simply tolerate the insects, will more considerately accommodate them.
+This project involves the development of a modular device that will accommodate two hymenoptera species – Apis Mellifera (European honey bee) and Myrmica Rubra (European fire ant), and is designed to be incorporated into the urban environment - locations such as a care home garden, a university or high school landscape, or a family back garden are ideal locations for this module.
+The prototype drawings below can be brought to a CNC cutting company, and be cut out of marine plywood and assembled, which, rather than simply tolerating the insects, will more considerately accommodate them.

-Within the Coventry urban landscape, the device will promote cross generational engagement, as it will serve as an object lesson for all ages of the public.
-It will also provide means of a symbiotic relationship in the form of honey and wax harvesting; these processes can be taught to the public and encourage bee keeping in the city of Coventry, a practice that can involve all generations, from young to old.
-The device is designed with a view of being integrated into a university or community.
+Within any of the above urban landscapes, the device will promote cross generational engagement, as it will serve as an object lesson for all ages, and possibly members of the public.
+It will also provide means of a symbiotic relationship in the form of honey and wax harvesting; these processes can be taught to the public and encourage bee keeping in the cityscape, a practice that can involve all generations, from young to old.